-Bike paths are generally to be avoided: often curvy and crowded with frequent stops make them great for family rides but not for covering distance quickly.
-There are exceptions, especially long distance rail trails such as the Cardinal Greenway in east central Indiana.
+Bike paths are normally avoided: often curvy and crowded with frequent stops make them great for family rides but not for covering distance quickly.
+There are exceptions, especially long distance rail-trails such as the Cardinal Greenway in east central Indiana.
 Paved, low traffic, fewer cross-street stops and restrooms make it a great option.
 In big cities, bike paths are often the best option.
 The Prairie Path into Chicago from the west suburbs might have saved my life to get away from traffic.
 Here’s a view of it, along with the Little Miami Scenic Trail outside Xenia, Ohio, both of them exceptions to the “no trails” rule.

 Many roads that Google shows as bike friendly- or as roads at all- are not.
 “Google Maps is not your friend” is one of my cycling phrases.
 I’ve nearly gotten wet when Google Maps showed a bridge across a creek or river that in reality did not exist.
 Brake hard!
 Turn around!
 Look for alternate route (see “phone” on packing list below).
 To avoid this requires tedious mile by mile on-line scouting of the route.